jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ## Transition from 4.x to 5.x

-Previously the warnings plug-in was part of the static analysis suite, that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
+Previously the warnings plug-in was part of the static analysis suite that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
-In order to simplify the user experience and the development process, these plug-ins and the core functionality have been merged into the warnings plug-ins.
-All other plug-in are not required anymore and will not be supported in the future.
-If you already use one of these plug-ins you should migrate your jobs to the new API as soon as possible.
+In order to simplify the user experience and the development process, these plug-ins and the core functionality have been merged into the warnings plug-in.
+All other plug-ins are not required anymore and will not be supported in the future.
+If you already use one of these plug-ins you should migrate your jobs to the new recorders and steps as soon as possible.
 I will still maintain the old code for a while, but the main development effort will be spent into the new code base.

-Note: the dependency to the old API (analysis-core) is still required so that all existing jobs will function correctly.
+Note: the dependency to the old API (analysis-core) is still required so that all existing jobs will work correctly.
 In future versions of the warnings plug-in I will make this dependency optional.

 ### Migration of Pipelines